 In connection with his employment agreement, we granted Mr. Bibaud options to purchase 303,002 shares of our common stock at an exercise price of \$5.70 per share.
-138,515 of Mr. Bibaud's options vested and become exercisable completion of our initial public offering in August 2016 and, in addition to the performance vesting condition, all of the 303,002 options vest and first become exercisable over a four-year period commencing on the first anniversary of the October 2015 date of grant.
-Upon the completion of our initial public offering, Mr. Bibaud received additional stock options, or the gross up options, to purchase 608,755 shares of our common stock at a strike price of the IPO price of \$7.50 per share.
-The gross up options commenced vesting in October 2016 in equal monthly installments over next 36 months.
+138,515 of Mr. Bibaud's options vested and became exercisable upon completion of our initial public offering, or IPO, in August 2016.All of the 303,002 options vest and first become exercisable over a four-year period, with 25% of those options vesting and first becoming exercisable on the first anniversary of the October 2015 date of grant.
+Upon the completion of our IPO, Mr. Bibaud received additional stock options, or the gross up options, to purchase 608,755 shares of our common stock at a strike price of the IPO price of \$7.50 per share.
+25% of the gross up options vested in October 2016, with the balance vesting in equal monthly installments over the following 36 months.